 While biblical and Christian history is included, GBHC does not promote any single denomination.
-Protestants and Catholics are both treated with respect although information leans slightly in a Protestant direction as evidenced, for example, by Lessons 51 and 52 that treat foreign missionary work during the nineteenth and twentieth centuries as an exclusively Protestant endeavor.
+Protestants and Catholics are both treated with respect although information leans slightly in a Protestant direction as evidenced, for example, by their treatment of the Reformation.
 But at the same time, there are entire lessons on Catholic historical figures such as St. Patrick and Joan of Arc.
 When quotations from the Bible are used, they are from the King James Version of the Bible.
-A free PDF supplement is available for Members of The Church of Jesus Christ of Latter-day Saints.
+A free PDF supplement is available for members of The Church of Jesus Christ of Latter-day Saints.

-All components except the games are available as PDF downloads, but you can also buy printed copies of the Course Books.
-Course Books are printed in black and white, and you will need to copy or print out some activity pages.
-I think that a PDF Course Book should work well for most situations.
-The Big Book of History Stories and Maps and Images are both also available as lovely, full-color books.
-If you can easily view them on a device such as a tablet, that will work.
-I would also recommend purchasing a printed set of the timeline and stickers.
+All components except the games are available as either PDF downloads or physical products.
+Physical Course Books are printed in black and white; since you will need to copy or print some activity pages, I think that a PDF Course Book should work well for most situations.
+The physical versions of the Big Book of History Stories and Maps and Images are both lovely, full-color books, but viewing the PDF versions on a screen should work well.
+I definitely recommend purchasing a printed set of the timeline and stickers.